rodel-garcia/todo-list/README.md

 Installation
 -------------

-Please make the machine to have nodejs 14 and git installded.
+Please make the machine to have nodejs 14 and git installed.

 1. Clone this project:
 ```